VavraSergio/DeepLearningNeuralNetowrkCatRecognizer/README.md

 # DeepLearningNeuralNetowrkCatRecognizer
 This is my first ever coded neural network and deep neural network!
 It does the same thing as my other machine learning bot, but this one has even better predictions!
-Feel free to check it out, again, it won't work through github sadly.
+Feel free to check it out, but unfortanely it doesn't work on github.